honestly-nuts/SCore-Utils/README.md

 This is the official repo for the infamous Scuffed-Utils project (I regret this name).

 **Scuffed-Utils** is a remake of the original gnu coreutils in python.
 Why you may ask?
 To make America great again!
 JK, it is to make a modular utility package that people can use as a library.
-And also to make modifying the programs a lot easier cus python
+And also to make modifying the programs a lot easier.

 # Advantages over the original
   1. Is easier to contribute to: